Annual Technical Report 2005 on Patent Information Activities submitted by Czech Republic (SCIT/ATR/PI/2005/CZ)

 VI.
 Administration of the industrial property office library and services available to the public (relating to facilities, e.g., for lodging applications, for assisting clients on searching procedures, for obtaining official publications and registry extracts)

-Methodical and consultation assistance for the public was given in the public reading room and the information centre.
+Methodical and consultation assistance for the public was given in the public reading room and the information center.

-Patent searches for the public were carried out in database centres: STN International, QUESTEL, DIALOG and the system EPOQUE (WPI, CA, Inpadoc, PlusPat).
+Patent searches for the public were carried out in database centers: STN International, QUESTEL, DIALOG and the system EPOQUE (WPI, CA, Inpadoc, PlusPat).